 Many people around here lust for having an on-demand hot water system, but as you can see they’re much more expensive over the life of a typical machine.

 For the sake of this blog post we’re only concerned with the amount of energy it takes to heat your water, since you’re going to need a hot water tank for other purposes besides cleansing yourself.
 We’re looking at $150/year assuming $6/GJ in natural gas prices.

 But wait.
 Natural gas prices in Alberta haven’t hit $6/GJ for years now, thanks to low commodity prices.
 We’re paying closer to $1.25/GJ today, plus charges to get the gas to our house.
 So that $150/year price tag is already down to $31.25.
-Let’s estimate $50/month in costs to heat our water, which implements a little wiggle room.
+Let’s estimate $50/year in costs to heat our water, which implements a little wiggle room.

 Next we have to figure out what percentage of hot water tank usage ends up going towards showers.
 Here’s a small list of what I use hot water for:

 - washing dishes

 Note that laundry isn’t in that list.
 We use cheap cold water, baby.

 i’m going to estimate that approximately 75% of our hot water use is from showering.
 Doing dishes is the only other thing that could affect this in a big way, and we don’t really have that many dishes.
 So 75% of $50 is a mere $37.50 spent annually on taking hot showers versus cold ones.
 That’s $3.13 per month.